sapter/Three.js-Sandbox/README.md

+## Welcome to my Three.js-Sandbox Repo

 I made this to allow anyone to quickly and easily set up a Three.js sandbox.
+Simply clone this repo and enter 'npm start' on the command line.

 Enjoy!

 -Josh

 *Skybox images are from http://www.custommapmakers.org/skyboxes.php

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts